l-aldarondo/Kickstarter-Analysis/README.md

 ### Analysis of Central Tendency

-Our client is interested in Great Britain's theater market, especially musicals.
-So far in our analysis we have provided our client with some of this information, but to provide a bigger picture and more robust analysis.
+Our client was interested in Great Britain's theater market, especially musicals.
+So far in our analysis we have provided our client with some of this information, but in order to provide a bigger picture and more robust analysis.
 We used a box plot as a measurement of central tendency and data distribution.

 ![Distribution of campaign goals vs pledges_GB.png](charts/Distribution%20of%20campaign%20goals%20vs%20pledges_GB.png)